Gr0Bert/continuations_playground/trampolines.md

 tail -> (((((a, f'''), g'''), g''), g'), g) <- head
 <----------------- stack grows this way ------
 ```
-Could such a trampoline be written to allow one to reassociate the deeply nested `Call`'s on the go like this:
+Could such a trampoline be written to allow one to reassociate deeply nested `Call`'s on the go like this:
 ```
     right-associated list
 ------- result returned this way ------------>
 tail -> (a, (f''', (g''', (g'', (g', g))))) <- head
 ```
-Use right associated structure - List:
+Yes, it could!
+To do so one need to use right-associated data-structure to store all the continuations
+while going to the last of the nested Cont's:
 ```scala
 def run[A](t: Trampoline[A]): A = {
     var curr: Trampoline[Any] = t